CalHenry/pretty-print-languagetool/README.md

 ```
 If you don't provide either -f or -t, you will be prompted to enter text in the terminal.
 Once done, exit with ctrl-D to let languagetool check the text

+> [!NOTE]
-> [!NOTE] Currently only supports plain text file types that are allowed by LanguageTool cli (.txt, .md, ...).
+> Currently only supports plain text file types that are allowed by LanguageTool cli (.txt, .md, ...).
->
-> TODO: add support (conversion) for text files like .docx to be passed directly to the command and be processed internally.

 ## Credits